 - Automated integrations between ticketing platforms, CMDB, and the monitoring of communications, infrastructure, and/or applications

-There are many available automation/orchestration tools for ITSM, for example:
+There are many available process automation/orchestration tools for ITSM, for example:

 - BMC TrueSight Orchestration (formerly BMC Atrium Orchestrator)